paulromer12/paulromer12.github.io/plan.md

 TODO:
 - [ ] Photoshop linked in picture
-- [ ] Write about this website, why I made the decisions I did and plans for the future
 - [ ] How to learn a new codebase

 # Made TODO